LoQIStar/ML-Challenge-BenA-submission/README.md

 #### Development Infrastructure

-The project was developed and tested on the following hardware configuration:
+The Submission was developed and tested on the following hardware configuration:

 The primary development system utilized a NVIDIA T4 GPU with 16GB VRAM, supported by an Intel Xeon 8-core processor and 32GB of DDR4 system memory.
 Storage was provided by a 512GB NVMe SSD.
 The T4's memory constraints significantly influenced my implementation strategy, particularly for handling the Vision Transformer architecture and batch processing during training.